Frederick Selous: Naturalist

 Many of the Selous trophies entered into museums and international taxidermy and natural-history collections, notably that of the Natural History Museum in London.
 In their Selous Collection they have 524 mammals from three continents, all shot by him, including 19 lions.
 In the last year of his life, while in combat in 1916, he was known to carry his butterfly net in the evening and collect specimens, for the same institution.
 Overall, more than five thousand plants and animal specimens were donated by him to the Natural History section of the British Museum.
 This collection was held in 1881 in the new Natural History Museum in South Kensington (which became an independent institution in 1963).
 Here, posthumously in 1920, they unveiled a bronze bust of him in the Main Hall, where it stands to this day.
+Selous was a member of the British Ornithologists' Union, and collected bird eggs from across Europe, including the Ottoman Empire and Iceland.
 He is mentioned widely in foremost taxidermist Rowland Wards catalogs for world's largest animal specimens hunted, where Selous is ranked in many trophy categories, including rhinoceros, elephant and many ungulates.
 He was awarded the Royal Geographical Society's Founder's Medal in 1893 "in recognition of twenty years' exploration and surveys in South Africa".

 In 1896, British zoologist William Edward de Winton (1856–1922), named a new African small Carnivora, Paracynictis selousi or the Selous mongoose, in his honour.
 Also, a subspecies of the African Sitatunga antelope, (Tragelaphus spekii selousi), bears his name.

 Conservationist

 Selous noticed over time how the impact of European hunters was leading to a significant reduction in the amount of game available in Africa.
 In 1881, he commented that:

 This realization led Selous, and other big game hunters of his time, to become keen advocates of faunal conservation.
-Eventually, colonial governments passed laws enforcing hunting regulations and establishing game reserves, with the aim of preventing the outright extinction of certain species and of preserving animal stocks for future sportsmen.
+Eventually, colonial governments passed laws enforcing hunting regulations and establishing game reserves, with the aim of preventing the outright extinction of certain species and of preserving animal stocks for future white sportsmen.